open-mmlab/mmengine/docs/en/advanced_tutorials/model_analysis.md

 # Model Complexity Analysis

 We provide a tool to help the complexity analysis for the network.
-Currently, it's inspired from implementation of [fvcore](https://github.com/facebookresearch/fvcore).
-It provides the interfaces to compute "parameter", "activation" and "flops" of the given model, and supports print the related information layer-by-layer in terms of network structure or table.
+We borrow the idea from the implementation of [fvcore](https://github.com/facebookresearch/fvcore) to build this tool, and plan to support more custom operators in the future.
+Currently, it provides the interfaces to compute "parameter", "activation" and "flops" of the given model, and supports print the related information layer-by-layer in terms of network structure or table.
+The analysis tool provides both operator-level and module-level flop counts simultaneously.
+Please refer to [Flop Count](https://github.com/facebookresearch/fvcore/blob/main/docs/flop_count.md) for implementation details of how to accurately measure the flops of one operator if interested.

+## What's FLOPs

+Flop is not a well-defined metric in complexity analysis, we follow [detectron2](https://detectron2.readthedocs.io/en/latest/modules/fvcore.html#fvcore.nn.FlopCountAnalysis) to use one fused multiple-add as one flop.

+## What's Activation

+Activation is used to measure the feature quantity produced from one layer.

+For example, given the inputs with shape `inputs = torch.randn((1, 3, 10, 10))`, and one linear layer with `conv = nn.Conv2d(in_channels=3, out_channels=10, kernel_size=1)`.

+We get the `output` with shape `(1, 10, 10, 10)` after feed the `inputs` into `conv`.
+The activation quantity of `output` of this `conv` layer is `1000=10*10*10`

 ## Usage